What Is an Edge Server and How Does it Work?

 Edge Server vs Cloud Computing

 Cloud computing is the act of running a workload on a cloud, a software-defined environment created by a data center or server farm.
-Edge computing is the act of running a workload on an edge server, a piece of hardware that runs outside of a data center.
+Edge computing involves running a workload on an edge server, a piece of hardware that operates outside of a data center.

 While different, edge and cloud computing are not mutually exclusive.
-An edge server can be a part of a cloud if you abstract its storage and computing resources.
-Also, both edge and cloud computing can use containers, software packages that can run on any cloud deployment model.
+An edge server can be considered part of a cloud when its storage and computing resources are abstracted.
+Both edge and cloud computing can utilize containers, which are software packages that run on any cloud deployment model.

 Our comparison of edge and cloud computing goes in-depth into the subject and explains the pros and cons of each computing model.